AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/11/lowland-multimodality-detection/index.md

 I tried many different approaches for multimodality detection, but none of them was good enough.
 During the past several years, my approach of choice was the [mvalue-based modal test](http://www.brendangregg.com/FrequencyTrails/modes.html) by Brendan Gregg.
 It works nicely in simple cases, but I was constantly stumbling over noisy samples where this algorithm doesn't produce reliable results.
-Also, it has some limitations that make it unapplicable to some corner cases.
+Also, it has some limitations that make it inapplicable to some corner cases.

 So, I needed a better approach.
 Here are my main requirements: